uladkasach/Meta/_markdown/other/Side_67_Reno.md

 Ever grateful for the help of my wonderful mother in this period.
 It would not have been capable to wrap everything up without her.

+Thank you to my friend Artem for his help as well.

-Here are a few snippets from the experience:
+##Here are a few snippets from the experience:

 Before... and After...